Hirohito: Hirohito's statements

 Reporter: "What was the most enjoyable of your memories of eighty years?"

 Emperor: "Since I saw the constitutional politics of Britain as the Crown Prince, I felt strongly that I must adhere to the constitutional politics.
 But I was too particular about it to prevent the war.
 I made my own decisions twice (February 26 Incident and the end of World War II)."

-British government assessment of Hirohito

-A January 1989 declassified British government assessment of Hirohito said the Emperor was "uneasy with Japan's drift to war in the 1930s and 1940s but was too weak to alter the course of events."
-The dispatch by John Whitehead, former ambassador of the United Kingdom to Japan, to Foreign Secretary Geoffrey Howe was declassified on Thursday 20 July 2017 at the National Archives in London.
-The letter was written shortly after Hirohito's death.

-Britain's ambassador to Japan John Whitehead stated in 1989: